TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Introduction/Index.rst

 TCE also has a part for handling files.
 The file operations are normally performed in the **FILE > Filelist** module where you can manage a directory on the server by copying, moving, deleting and editing files and directories.
-The file operations are managed by two core classes, :php:`\TYPO3\CMS\Core\Utility\File\BasicFileUtility` and :php:`\TYPO3\CMS\Core\Utility\File\ExtendedFileUtility`.
+The file operations are managed by two Core classes, :php:`\TYPO3\CMS\Core\Utility\File\BasicFileUtility` and :php:`\TYPO3\CMS\Core\Utility\File\ExtendedFileUtility`.